velikanov/velikanov.github.io/_drafts/GetStartedWithJavaAndSpring/PartII_Data.markdown

 title:  "Get started with Java and Spring"
 subtitle: "Part II.
 Data"
 series: get_started_with_java_and_spring
-goal: "Define all the needed entities and repositories"
+goal: "Read and write the data"
 date: 2017-10-12 18:47:28 +0300
 ---
 {% include series.html %}